YINI-lang/YINI-spec/YINI-Specification.md

 - **Lazy/Lenient Mode:**
   - Permissive with minor errors (e.g., trailing commas, mixed line endings).
   - May allow unescaped bare values or relaxed typing.
-  - Useful for hand-edited config files.
+  - Useful for hand-edited configuration files.

 **Note:** Implementations must clearly document the validation mode in use and detail which rules are relaxed under lenient parsing.